 The goal isn’t therefore about avoiding arguments entirely but learning to argue well.

 We need to learn to communicate and reduce the chances of an argument in the first place, but when they happen, we need to use it to solve an issue and address the problem.
 We can’t let it just create more problems, more frustrations, and losers.

-(The following extract is taken from page 217-218 of The Dating Dilemma book, read the introduction for free here)
+(The following extract is taken from page 217-218 of The Dating Dilemma book, read the introduction for free.)

-Whether you’re someone who puts arguments in relationships down to a passionate nature, or believe that raised voices means the end of the relationship, it’s important to evaluate what’s really going on.
+Whether you’re someone who puts arguments in relationships down to a passionate nature, or believe that raised voices mean the end of the relationship, it’s important to evaluate what’s really going on.
 If we don’t, we could find ourselves revisiting the same frustrations over and over again, each time with increased anger as unresolved problems re-surface.

 Often our frustration or anger can give us tunnel vision